Wielbark culture: Ethnicity

-The Wielbark culture has been described by archaeologists as a culture which continued both Germanic and non-Germanic people, which developed from the previous Oksywie material culture, with some influences from Scandinavia.
+The Wielbark culture has been described by archaeologists as a culture which contained both Germanic and non-Germanic people, which developed from the previous Oksywie material culture, with some influences from Scandinavia.
 Roman authors described the Gutones, Rugii and Lemovii as living in the same approximate area.

 The Gutones have traditionally been equated to the ancestors of the Goths from Scandza (Scandinavia) to Gothiscandza as related in Jordanes' account of their origin.
 While such Scandinavian influence may well have played a part, the identical geographical extent and persistent use of Oksywie cemeteries suggest that the Wielbark Culture emerged from previous human settlements in the area, with new groups of Scandinavian immigrants making contributions to it as they arrived.

 Based upon the accounts of Jordanes and Tacitus, many historians and archaeologists believe that the culture was politically dominated by the ancestors of the Goths, Rugii and Gepids who are later described in Roman and Greek sources further south, living north of the imperial border on the Danube.
 Along with the neighbouring Przeworsk culture, historian Peter Heather places it in the Germanic cultural horizon.
 In the past, the Wielbark culture was often connected with Early Slavs, but such theories have been dismissed by modern scholarship.

 The cemeteries may give some indication in evidence as to which settlements could have been established directly by Goths.
 Barrow cemeteries on the Baltic Sea in Poland, which have raised stone circles, and solitary stelae next to them, reflect Scandinavian burial customs with a concentration in Gotland and Götaland.
-Appearing in the later 1st century, this type is found between the Vistula and the Kashubian and Krajenskian lakelands reaching into the Koszalin region.
+Appearing in the later 1st century, this type is found between the Vistula and the Kashubian and Krajenskian lakelands (Odry and Węsiory sites) reaching into the Koszalin region (Grzybnica site).